-As with all the props, baby needs to be sleeping well.
+As with all the props, the baby needs to be sleeping well.
 This allows us to pose the baby accurately.
-As can be see in this heart bowl, the little one is out cold 🙂 we were able to pose, adjust the post accordingly and capture the moment.
+As can be seen in this heart bowl, the little one is out cold 🙂 we were able to pose, adjust the post accordingly and capture the moment.

-The Bed, is another popular prop, just as above, can be done with both boys and girls.
-This is one variation of the bed, where baby, preferred to be sleeping.
-However, if the little one isn’t complete out, we can still capture this moment.
+The Bed, is another popular prop, just as above, and can be done with both boys and girls.
+This is one variation of the bed, where the baby, preferred to be sleeping.
+However, if the little one isn’t completely out, we can still capture this moment.

-During Holiday Newborn Sessions, we try to customize the scenes and make them a bit more personal and mieaningful.
-Here, the little boy is in a bucket, surrounded by apples and honey, customary eaten during Rosh Hashanah, a Jew New Year.
+During Holiday Newborn Sessions, we try to customize the scenes and make them a bit more personal and meaningful.
+Here, the little boy is in a bucket, surrounded by apples and honey, customarily eaten during Rosh Hashanah, a Jew New Year.

 This is a classic.
-Few years ago we had parents who asked about incorporating the music theme into prop setup.
-The father is a fan of classic rock and plays on guitar.
+A few years ago we had parents who asked about incorporating the music theme into the prop setup.
+The father is a fan of classic rock and plays guitar.
 For their session, he brought his acoustic guitar and we used it.
-This time around, it was baby number two, and we once again use the similar theme, however set it a little different to allow variety and individuality to both children.
+This time around, it was baby number two, and we once again use a similar theme, however, set it a little different to allow variety and individuality to both children.

-Not all family members are of human kind.
-We encourage and enjoy to use pets as props but few things need to be considered and in discussing, emphasize the importance.
-First, the pet need to be trained, granted that no one can guarantee anything, but a pet needs to be trained, owners need to be able to take control of it and as soon as we’re done with that portion, they need to take the pet out of the studio.
-At first, most parents feel resentment, but as we continue to explain, we need come relaxed environment when working with you newborn child and when concentrated on task at hand, pets can sneak up and/or bark and when not used to, can startle not just adults but also the newborn.
-Second, the session after, might have a family member or a child who is allergic to pets.
-Therefore, too keep things fair for everyone, we have to enforce these rules.
-Those two choose to opt out, do so, but those who understand and follow accordingly, allow us to produce beautiful family images.
+Not all family members are of humankind.
+We encourage and enjoy using pets as props but a few things need to be considered and in the discussion, emphasize the importance.
+First, the pet needs to be trained, granted that no one can guarantee anything, but a pet needs to be trained, owners need to be able to take control of it and as soon as we’re done with that portion, they need to take the pet out of the studio.
+At first, most parents feel resentment, but as we continue to explain, we need come relaxed environment when working with our newborn child and when concentrated on the task at hand, pets can sneak up and/or bark and when not used to, can startle not just adults but also the newborn.
+Second, the session might have a family member or a child who is allergic to pets.
+Therefore, to keep things fair for everyone, we have to enforce these rules.
+Those two choose to opt-out and do so, but those who understand and follow accordingly, allow us to produce beautiful family images.

-On several occasion, the prop scenes are done in post production.
+On several occasion, the prop scenes are done in post-production.
 In those situations, we consider first and foremost, baby’s safety followed by baby’s comfort.
-Parents know that the final images are done in post production.
-Since we need to consider lighting, pose, depth of field, reference point, focus points, colors, exposures, etc etc, creating prop scenes in post production is significantly harder and extremely time consuming process.
-However, at the end, it allows us to create looks that we’d otherwise wouldn’t be able to create.
+Parents know that the final images are done in post-production.
+Since we need to consider lighting, pose, depth of field, reference point, focus points, colors, exposures, etc etc, creating prop scenes in post-production is significantly harder and extremely time-consuming process.
+However, in the end, it allows us to create looks that we’d otherwise be able to create.